 INTRODUCTION

 Amongst other available energy sources, and with growing demands due to increasing global population, the oil Exploration & Production (E&P) industry driven by its wide applications, provides an important and dependable energy source for the world.
 Besides other drilling wastes such as Produced Water, drilling fluids and drill cuttings together form the second-largest volume of residues generated by the E&P industry operations (Ismail et al., 2017).
 The Niger Delta region of Nigeria with a vast array of E&P industry operations, is not spared the challenges of these operational wastes.
 Daae et al. (2019) reported that in 2016 Norwegian oil and gas industry generated 260,000 tons of drilling wastes, mainly cuttings contaminated with Oil Base Fluids.
-A study of the volume of drilling waste generated by a Middle East oil company indicated a quantity of about 3,000 cm3 per year, part of which consisted Oil base fluids, with a potential to pose more hazardous effects on the environment compared to other types of fluid (Ardjmand & Daneshfar, 2020).
+A study of the volume of drilling waste generated by a Middle East oil company indicated a quantity of about 3,000 cm3 per year, part of which consisted Oil-based fluids, with a potential to pose more hazardous effects on the environment compared to other types of fluid (Ardjmand & Daneshfar, 2020).
 According to report by Laine et al,.
 2022) a volume of 118,000 tons of hazardous solid waste was generated in 2019, with about 5,000 tons corresponding to contaminated cuttings and spent drilling fluids, which are classified as oily waste.
-Therefore, it is obvious that there is a global concern about the environmental impacts of large volumes of drilling wastes, especially when improperly released into the environment.

-Drilling fluids are a set of complex chemical mixtures generally used in the upstream oil and gas industry and performs critical multi-functions in drilling operations.
-Typical drilling fluids generally is a combination of liquids and various chemicals (water, petroleum oils, and other organic liquids, synthetic brine fluids), dissolved inorganic and organic additives, and suspended, finely divided solids of various types (clay, weighting materials) with a function to adjust the properties of the fluid to meet the requirement of each well in both onshore and offshore drilling processes (Ukeles and Grinbaum, 2004).
-Some of the essential functions performed by the drilling fluid system include carrying cuttings out of the hole (hole cleaning), cooling and lubricating the drill string, providing wellbore stability, conveying a variety of chemicals down the borehole, collection of information about subsurface formations, killing bacteria and adjusting pH, inhibiting equipment corrosion while protecting formation damage as well as helping to transfer the hydraulic power from the surface to downhole motors (Araka et al., 2019; Mody and Hale, 1993).
-The additives in drilling fluids are adjusted according to the physicochemical conditions of geological formations which invariably change with depth.
+This highlights a global concern about the environmental impacts of large volumes of drilling wastes, particularly when they are improperly released into the environment.
+Drilling fluids are a set of complex chemical mixtures generally used in the upstream oil and gas industry and perform critical multi-functions in drilling operations.
+Typical drilling fluids generally are a combination of liquids and various chemicals (water, petroleum oils, and other organic liquids, synthetic brine fluids), dissolved inorganic and organic additives, and suspended, finely divided solids of various types (clay, weighting materials) with a function to adjust the properties of the fluid to meet the requirements of each well in both onshore and offshore drilling processes (Ukeles and Grinbaum, 2004).
+Some of the essential functions performed by the drilling fluid system include carrying cuttings out of the hole (hole cleaning), cooling and lubricating the drill string, providing wellbore stability, conveying a variety of chemicals down the borehole, collecting of information about subsurface formations, killing bacteria and adjusting pH, inhibiting equipment corrosion while protecting formation damage as well as helping to transfer the hydraulic power from the surface to downhole motors (Araka et al., 2019; Mody and Hale, 1993).
+The physicochemical conditions of geological formations, which invariably change with depth, guide the adjustment of additives in drilling fluids.

-The drilling fluids can be classified according to their base such as water-based, oil-based, gas-based, or synthetic-based, and these various types are used in variable situations and with different additives (Das et al., 2020).
-Among these types, the water-based mud is the most commonly used drilling fluid (Fink, 2015; Qin et al., 2021.
-Drilling fluid contain a variety of specialty chemicals (‘additives’) each having a different purpose and is formulated based on several factors and it should primarily be designed to control the formation pressure and to be environmentally friendly (Agbaji, 2010; Abu Khamsin, 2017).
-Presently, in the oil and gas industry, an increasing operational concern is excessive fluid depletion, hence some chemical additives are used to regulate fluid loss, such as bentonite, carboxymethyl cellulose (CMC), and starch, to prevent high levels of fluid loss (Moore, 1986; Gamal et al., 2019).
+The drilling fluids can be classified according to their base, such as water-based, oil-based, gas-based, or synthetic-based, and these various types are used in variable situations and with different additives (Das et al., 2020).
+Among these types, the water-based mud is the most used drilling fluid (Fink, 2015; Qin et al., 2021).
+Drilling fluid contains a variety of special chemicals (‘additives’) each having a different purpose and is formulated based on several factors, and it should primarily be designed to control the formation pressure and to be environmentally friendly (Agbaji, 2010; Abu Khamsin, 2017).
+Presently, in the oil and gas industry, an increasing operational concern is excessive fluid depletion; hence, some chemical additives are used to regulate fluid loss, such as bentonite, carboxymethyl cellulose (CMC), and starch, to prevent high levels of fluid loss (Moore, 1986; Gamal et al., 2019).